una-auxme/paf/doc/research/paf24/perception/Vision_Node_Dataflow.md

 2. **Data Handling and Processing**
    - **Image Handler**: The core processing unit within VisionNode, handling the input data from the camera and the distance data given by the **Distance Handler**.
 The Image Handler utilizes two main frameworks depending on the given model:
      - **PyTorch**: Responsible for image segmentation or generating bounding boxes around detected objects.
 It creates segmentation masks or bounding boxes based on image data.
      - **Ultralytics**: Focused on object detection, bounding boxes and distance calculations.
 This module generates bounding boxes for identified objects and calculates distances based on LIDAR input.
-It also passes data to the traffic light processing
+It also passes data to the traffic light processing function

 3. **Submodules and Data Processing**
    - **Traffic Light Processing**: This submodule within the Image Handler processes detected traffic lights.
 Using distance and image data from object detection, it identifies the position of traffic lights and publishes its image data.